 Why is it important in e-commerce?

-In today’s era of e-commerce, it’s no longer enough for a retailer to have an online store.
-Today’s shoppers want to be able to interact with the brands they love in every way possible – whether that means buying items through their mobile phone or logging into a website on a computer at work and adding something from your site directly to their shopping cart.
+Today’s shoppers want to be able to interact with the brands they love in every way possible – whether that means buying items through their mobile phone or logging into a website on a computer at work and adding something from your site directly to their shopping cart, or receive DMARC reports to your email box about new promotion and sales.
 Customers expect retailers who offer omnichannel service will provide them with convenience across all platforms.

 How do you implement an omnichannel service?